section-engineering-education/engineering-education/content/articles/introduction-to-subnetting/index.md

 - Subnet Mask

 ### Prerequisites
-One simply requires basic network knowledge of the internet.
+The reader will simply require basic network knowledge of the internet.

 Let’s dive right in by defining a couple of terms.